View Document Text

 Disclosure Regarding Common Ownership with Steward Alts, LLC

-Russell (Chief Investment Officer of CAP) – is the general partner for two other private funds: CAP 31st Avenue
+member LLC), and R6 (Mr. Russell’s single member LLC) – is the general partner for two other private funds: CAP 31st

-As the general partner, Steward Alts, LLC is primarily responsible for the management of the Funds.
-CAP shares
+As the general partner of the CAP Fund, Steward Alts, LLC is primarily responsible for the management of the CAP Fund.

-common ownership with Steward Alts, LLC, and persons affiliated with CAP may have made an investment in the
+CAP shares common ownership with Steward Alts, LLC, and persons affiliated with CAP may have made an investment

-Funds.
-Because of these factors, CAP has an incentive to recommend the Funds to clients over other investments
+in the CAP Fund.
+Because of these factors, CAP has an incentive to recommend the Funds to Clients over other

-discretionary basis, meaning CAP does not make the investment decision.
-CAP will only make a recommendation to
+is on a non-discretionary basis, meaning CAP does not make the investment decision.
+CAP will only make a

-such instances a Client would be paying fees to both CAP and one or more of the Funds); and (c) CAP has conducted
+instances a Client would be paying fees to both CAP and one or more of the Funds); and (c) CAP has conducted a

-a suitability analysis based on the Client’s investment profile and determined that the recommendation to invest in
+suitability analysis based on the Client’s investment profile and determined that the recommendation to invest in one

 Additionally, CAP provides accounting and business consulting services on a limited basis.
 We do not have signatory